 - Activities linked to law enforcement

 - Supervised field trips, recreation and enrichment programs and events

 Common Elements of Quality Before and Afterschool Programs

 In addition to the desired results that focus the work, the Common Elements listed below represent nationally recognized standards on which quality afterschool programs are based.
-While programs should be oriented toward achievement of the four (4) result areas, the principles of quality programs should undergird all program design.
+The principles of quality programs should undergird all program design.

 - The program is a combination of academic, enrichment, cultural, and recreational activities that guide learning and engage children and youth in wholesome activities.